myint/scspell/README.rst

 (These can all be accomplished by editing the fileid mapping manually).
 These have no effect on File IDs embedded in files.

---rename-file FROMFILE TOFILE
+--rename-file FROM_FILE TO_FILE
    Changes the filename that a File ID maps to.
 After renaming a file that has a file-specific dictionary and an entry in the fileid mapping, you can use this option to have the entry "follow" the file.

 --delete-files\
-   Remove filenames from the fileid mapping.
+   Remove filenames from the file ID mapping.
 If it was the only filename for a given File ID, removes the File ID from the mapping and its wordlist from the dictionary.

---merge-fileids FROMID TOID
+--merge-file-ids FROM_ID TO_ID
   Combines the file-specific dictionaries referenced by the two File IDs.
-All words from FROMID's list are moved to TOID's.
-The FROMID File ID is removed from the mapping, and any files using it are changed to use TOID.
-Either FROMID or TOID may be given as a filename instead, in which case that file's File ID is used for that parameter.
+All words from FROM_IDs list are moved to TO_IDs.
+The FROM_ID File ID is removed from the mapping, and any files using it are changed to use TO_ID.
+Either FROM_ID or TO_ID may be given as a filename instead, in which case that file's File ID is used for that parameter.